faceleg/scientifically-valid-survey/README.md

  - If you've changed the port from the default `3030`, you must adjust the URL used to access the site accordingly.
  - `express-session` was used to store the respondent's id.
 This means that the app will "forget" that a respondent has answered a question if it is restarted.
+ - The database will be erased and rebuild every time the application is started.